 To monitor revenue achievement by minimizing the instances of work completed without generating revenue.

-Many companies bring great quality to their products or services, but often struggle with running their businesses effectively, especially when it comes to pricing, billing, and collections.
-Failure of charging appropriate fees, sending late invoices, and slow collection on payments, can significantly impact the company’s profitability, and damage the company’s performance on the long-run.
+Many companies bring great quality to their products or services but often struggle with running their businesses effectively, especially when it comes to pricing, billing, and collections.
+Failure of charging appropriate fees, sending late invoices, and slow collection of payments, can significantly impact the company’s profitability, and damage the company’s performance in the long run.

 Therefore, managers are constantly trying to ensure that the company cashes in on its invoices in a timely manner.
 Some of the methods recommended to achieve this are as follows: securing the fee agreement upfront, delivering work within established deadlines to avoid customer dissatisfaction, and contacting the clients as soon as the project is finalized, so as to cash in on the amounts outstanding.

 In addition to these, here are several recommendations on maximizing the revenue generation potential of the company through the timely collection of bills:

 - Deciding on the ideal pricing methods, such as fixed fees, inflation-adjusted fees, or hourly fees;

 - Setting payment reminders for clients through e-mails or automated calls;